ERnsTL/flowd/README.md

 For how to use the online editor, see the [manual of noflo-ui](https://github.com/noflo/noflo-ui).

+You may install [the GUI version with fixes](https://github.com/ERnsTL/flowd-noflo-ui) and [the accomanying JS client with fixes](https://github.com/ERnsTL/flowd-fbp-protocol-client).

 ### First Application

 1. Add components in the UI